tatianegercina/FinTech/01-Lesson-Plans/10-Time-Series/3/LessonPlan.md

 Rolling Out-of-Sample Model:
 ![rolling_gold_02.png](Images/rolling_gold_02.png)

-* Evaluating performance visually, the plot of the out-of-sample results for 2019 shows that gold returns and our model's predictions of gold returns seem to be trending together
+* Evaluating performance visually, the plot of the out-of-sample results for 2019 shows that gold returns, and our model's predictions of gold returns, seem to be trending together.

-* The visual results showing the predicted and actual returns from the single training and test window seem also to trend well together.
+* The visual results showing the predicted and actual returns from the single training and test window also seem to trend well together.

-* So far, this is a good indication of our model's performance, but we'll have to check the RMSE to get a more solid idea about how well good the predictions from each approach are.
+* So far, this is a good indication of our model's performance, but we'll have to check the RMSE to get a more solid idea about how good the predictions from each approach are.

   ```python
   mse = mean_squared_error(